ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-20-sp-1pt5-brent-112-kuwait-photonics.md

 Kuwait refineries offline.
 Iraq force majeure.
 Pentagon preparing ground troops.
 Brent $112 and going higher.
 Goldman says oil may stay in triple digits for years.
 This is the only sector with positive earnings revisions.
 Concentrate.
 Trim only on verified Hormuz reopening.

-*Risk: Sudden diplomatic breakthrough — the only scenario that reverses energy.*
+*Risk: Sudden diplomatic breakthrough, the only scenario that reverses energy.*

 ### ▲ GOLD + DEFENCE BASKET — The War Continues
 {: .trade-long}

 Gold at $3,305 and going higher.
 LMT, RTX, GD, NOC all benefiting from multi-year procurement tailwinds.
 Pentagon ground troop preparations confirm defence spending is accelerating.
 This basket is now the portfolio anchor.

-*Risk: Peace deal — the only risk to both simultaneously.*
+*Risk: Peace deal, the only risk to both simultaneously.*

 ### ▼ SELL EVERYTHING ELSE
 {: .trade-short}